-- Allow an individual to leave a correctional facility
+- Allow your release from a correctional facility

-- Accelerate the schedule for an individual’s parole hearing
+- Accelerate the schedule for your parole hearing to reduce lengthy prison sentences

-- Change a death sentence to life in prison
+- Reduce legal penalties, such as changing a death sentence to life imprisonment

 For a free legal consultation with a lawyer serving California, call (310) 896-2723